thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 ## Rebuilding Docker images

-To rebuild the images run `docker-compose build`.
+To rebuild the images run `docker compose build`.
 This builds images for all containers specified in the configuration file.

-To rebuild a single image, add the container name as extra argument, e.g. `docker-compose build node`.
+To rebuild a single image, add the container name as extra argument, e.g. `docker compose build node`.

 ## Swapping between branches

-After changing to a different branch, run `docker-compose up --build`.
+After changing to a different branch, run `docker compose up --build`.
 This builds the images before starting containers.

 If you switch between multiple branches that you have already built once, but haven't actually changed any configuration